spyder-ide/spyder-docs/doc/troubleshooting/common-illnesses.rst

 Given the variety of dependencies involved in making LSP work, an incompatible or out of date version in your environment can result in error messages, incomplete results, or help/analysis not working at all.

-To address this, first try updating Anaconda and Spyder as described in :doc:`basic-first-aid`.
+To address this, first try updating Anaconda and Spyder as described in :ref:`troubleshooting-basic`.
 If the issue still isn't resolved, update the various relevant dependencies with:

 .. code-block:: bash